kurtkabeyna/elfbar-shop/README.md

-can't understand how images work and how them add
+can't understand how  do images work and how them add

 # elfbar-shop